Phase Two Development

 Intersection of Debarr Rd and Muldoon Rd (View Map)

 Chanshtnu Muldoon Park is one of Anchorage's newest and most celebrated parks.
-The park officially opened in June 2018 with the completion of Phase One - providing a welcoming, year-round destination in the western portion of the park along Muldoon Road.
+Created in 2015, the park officially opened in June 2018 with the completion of the ice-skating ribbon, farmers market space, inclusive playground, and custom picnic pavilion; in the Muldoon area of the park.

 Overview of Phase Two Development

 Anchorage Parks and Recreation is continuing the success of Chanshtnu Muldoon Park with the development of Phase Two.
-This phase focuses on a core area in the center of Chanshtnu Muldoon Park, and will include a mix of developed facilities and natural areas intended for use by the larger community and neighborhood residents.
-Proposed improvements include an off-leash dog park space, community garden and food forest, parking lot, bouldering and nature play area, bicycle pump park, landscaping, trails and overlooks.
+This phase focuses on the core area of Chanshtnu Muldoon Park.
+It includes a mix of developed facilities and natural areas intended for use by the larger community and neighborhood residents.

 Phase Two Project Funding

-Chanshtnu Muldoon Park is a newly dedicated Community Use Park located in the heart of East Anchorage at the southeast corner of the Muldoon and DeBarr Road intersection.
-The park encompasses 26.74 acres of natural and previously- developed areas, with features that include the South Fork of Chester Creek, outstanding views of the Chugach Mountains, and lush upland forests and open meadows.
+Chanshtnu Muldoon Park is a newly dedicated community use park located in the heart of east Anchorage at the southeast corner of the road intersection at Muldoon and DeBarr.
+The park encompasses 26.74 acres of natural and previously-developed areas, with features that include the South Fork of Chester Creek, outstanding views of the Chugach Mountains, and lush upland forests and open meadows.